ansible-collections/netapp.ontap/README.md

 # Release Notes

+## 21.10.0

+### Minor Changes
+  - na_ontap_cifs_server - ``force`` option is supported when state is absent to ignore communication errors.

+### Bug Fixes
+  - na_ontap_vserver_delete role - delete iSCSI igroups and CIFS server before deleting vserver.

 ## 21.9.0

 ### Minor Changes
   - na_ontap_rest_info - The Default for `gather_subset` has been changed to demo which returns `cluster/software`, `svm/svms`, `cluster/nodes`.
-To return all Info must specificly list `all` in your playbook.
+To return all Info must specifically list `all` in your playbook.
 Do note `all` is a very resource-intensive action and it is highly recommended to call just the info/APIs you need.
   - na_ontap_rest_info -  added file_directory_security to return the effective permissions of the directory.
 When using file_directory_security it must be called with gather_subsets and path and vserver must be specified in parameters.

 ### New Options